jshuynh95/car-3D-parts/README.md

 - Add a zip tie through the eyelet to keep the cap tethered so it doesn’t get lost.

 ## License
-MIT © 2025 Jonathan Huynh
+Harvard © 2025 Jonathan Huynh